 Rust from galvanized steel isn’t hazardous to your health, but it can stain everything from your plumbing fixtures to your clothing.
 You can temporarily deal with this problem by using filters, but this solution will only address the taste and color issues.
 You will still need to replace your filters regularly, and the corrosion process will continue inside of your pipes.

 In addition to creating water quality issues, rusty water is a sure sign that your pipes are functionally degrading.
 Rust in galvanized steel begins from the inside, and the build-up of rusty material will restrict your supply lines and reduce water pressure.
 Eventually, the rust will become severe enough to eat through the outer layer of metal and begin leaking.
-At this point, replacement will be your only option.
+At this point, a replacement will be your only option.

 2. Health Issues